mfernandezcean/ECommerce_Data_Analysis/Data_Exploration/Unique_Values.md

 |contact_no | 9,190|
 | nid|9,191 |

 *Seems alright.
-Primary Key are all unique and also nid (that is 'unique identification number for the customer').
+Primary Key is unique and also nid (that is 'unique identification number for the customer').
 Then the others is logical to have repetitions*